×

 Sartell has two council seats to fill between Rustin Deters, Marshall Grams and Pat Lynch.
 Sauk Rapids is looking to replace Mayor Kurt Hunstiger after he announced he was stepping down after 30 years with the city.
 Looking to fill his shoes are Councilman Jason Ellering and Nick Sauer.
 In Waite Park’s Mayoral race, councilmen Mike Lindquist and Ken Schmitt hope to replace longtime Mayor Rick Miller, who decided not to serve another term.
 In St. Joseph, three people are running for mayor.
 They are Jon Hazen, Robert Loso, and Adam Scepaniak.
 The St. Joseph city council race has three candidates looking to fill two seats.
 They are Kelly Beniek, Troy Goracke, and Adam Schnettler.

-St. Cloud Area School District 742 has seven candidates running for three open seats.
+St. Cloud Area School District 742 has seven candidates running for four open seats.
 They are incumbent Scott Andreasen, Yoanna Ayala-Zaldana, incumbent Al Dahlgren, Diana Fenton, incumbent Shannon Haws, Bruce Hentges, and incumbent Monica Segura-Schwartz.
 Sartell-St. Stephen Schools will pick three candidates from a pool of six.
 They are Aaron Alexander, Michael Gruber, incumbent Tricia Meling, incumbent Matthew Moehrle, Michael Ringstad and Chelsea Thielen.
 Sauk Rapids-Rice has five candidates running for four open seats.
 They are NiCole JH Broman, Ryan Butkowski, Samantha Dwyer, Mark Hauck, and Tracy Morse.

 St. Cloud voters must decide on two ballot questions.
 One is seeking approval to use property taxes to build a sixth fire station in the underserved neighborhood around Tech High School.
 The building will cost $43.5 million and be paid for over 20 years.
 It would cost the average homeowner $9 a month.
 Voters also have the option to change when city elections are held.
 A ballot question asks if voters want to move St. Cloud’s local elections to odd years instead of the current even-year schedule.
 Outgoing Mayor Kleis made the proposal during his State of the City address, believing that it would bring more attention to the local races.